embeddedgyro/shakey-table/README.md

 Datasheet can be found here [https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/2204/SEN0142_Web.pdf](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/2204/SEN0142_Web.pdf).

 Should be mounted firmly to the surface of the table with connection pins facing the ground.
-INSERT IMAGE OF THE ORIENTATION OR DESCRIBE IT PROPERLY.
+Position reference image can be found in "Hardware Assembly" section of the README.
 Powered by a 3V3 supply from the Pi.
 Communicates with the Pi through I2C0 pins (SDA->gpio2, SCL->gpio3) which have internal pull-up resistors.
 No extra external circuitry is needed.
 Interrup pin should be connected to gpio4.

 * Motor Driver - Cytron MD20A.
 Regulates voltage supplied to the motor.
 Controls the direction and speed of motor rotation with PWM.